TennisDeveloper/retirement-money-calculation/README.md

 4. Retirement Planning page was tested for accessibility and showed good results:
 ![performance_testing, lighthouse test in developer tools](/assets/images/performance_testing.png)

+## Bugs
+There is an unsolved bug in the case of re-loading the index page after the user has already submitted his/her username.
+The form appears again, which should not be the case.

 ## Deployment
 The site was deployed to GitHub pages.
 The live link can be found here - https://tennisdeveloper.github.io/retirement-money-calculation/